AlloSphere-Research-Group/Allosystem-Guide/getting_started/README.md

 In this particular case, because freeimage was not available, image and texture functionality is not available.

-A script called *install dependencies.sh* is provided within each module to get its dependencies.
+A script called *install_all_dependencies.sh* is provided within each module to get its dependencies.
 The scripts should run on Linux, OS X and Windows, although they might not work under certain circumstances.